salonigupta0108/todomatic-tdd/README.md

-TODOMATIC
+# TODOMATIC

-A to-do app using react and TDD
+A to-do app using react and TDD where the user can add to-do with date and time as well as delete them.